Consensus Building Using the Community PoS Algorithm in the Blockchain Network of the Bitbon System

 - Block producer candidate.
 This role can be taken on by any node participating in the quorum with the rating above 10 if it has the mining mode turned on.
 In this case, such a node will be included in the procedure of distributing capacities (stakes) of the pool of Assetboxes of the Miner Community.

 - Block producer.
-This role is taken on by the blockchain network node that is a block producer candidate, which was included in the block producer sequence as a result of conducting the sortition to sign and announce only one block in the specified time period (timeslot) (Picture 2).
+This role is taken on by the blockchain network node that is a block producer candidate, which was included in the block producer sequence as a result of conducting the sortition to sign and announce only one block in the specified time period (timeslot) (Figure 2).

 2.3.
 Providing sortition system